nanos-world/docs/scripting/utility/Rotator.rst

 A container for rotation information.
 All rotation values are stored in degrees.

-.. attention:: This page is under construction.
+.. tip:: This structures is Open Sourced at https://github.com/nanos-world/nanos-world-lua-lib.
+Feel free to push merge requests and suggest changes!

 Usage